 In recent years, the TDF has become a dominant force in 401(k) retirement plans and appears to be an easy investment pick.
 Yet there are downsides to consider.
 In fact, target-date funds were just named a “ticking time bomb of ERISA legislation.”

 Target-date funds (TDFs) are mutual funds that offer decreasing levels of risk as retirement nears.
 Accordingly, they tend to come with lower returns over time.
 TDFs, sometimes called lifecycle funds, are securities that gradually move assets from stocks to bonds as a target date approaches.
 The target date is the expected date of the investor's retirement.
 For example, a TDF with a target date of 2030 would be aimed at someone planning to retire in the year 2030.

 What to know about TDFs:

-While prevalent and simple to use, TDFs have their drawbacks
+While prevalent and simple to use, target-date funds have their drawbacks

 While they were designed to be easy-to-use products, recent scrutiny suggests that TDFs may face litigation for not adhering to a fiduciary responsibility, that is not acting in consumers’ best interests.
 Here are some reasons why.

 Some TDFs charge above-average fees.
 A recent survey by Blackrock subsidiary FutureAdvisor found that the average expense ratio of TDF’s is above 1.00%.
 This translates into more than $100 spent per year on management for every $10,000 invested.
 In comparison, a robo-advisor often comes with lower fees.
 Human Interest’s average annual expense ratio is 0.07% in our model portfolios.